top of page

 This 6 speed manual transmission is a ZF GS6-53, I have a GS6-37 in my S54 swapped Z3 and really love it.
 While I have never driven a car with a GS6-53, I am hoping it will be similar in feel to the 37.
 These transmissions being similar will also play a role shortly... but for now, lets just observe how large this gearbox is, sitting next to it in the second picture is the ubiquitous ZF 320Z

-Anyways, enough delicious transmission bread, lets move onto the meat of the swap.
+Anyways, enough delicious transmission bread, lets dive right into the meat of the swap.
 Fitment and electricity and crap like that.
-I had a spare E36 M3 front subframe so decided to give it the 'ol mockup.
+I had a spare E36 M3 front subframe so decided to mock it up and get a rough idea what I was in for.
 It looked pretty good.
 It fit, roughly anyways.
 The below pictures are an E60 N62B44 with E60 engine mounts sitting on a stock E36 subframe and E36 engine mounts

 Things look promising.
 There is ample clearance between the oil pan and and subframe and everything else.
 You can see a little bit in the second picture the first issue I noted though - which is the angle of the engine mounts.
 The E36 and all models with similar style engine mounts had the mounts angling "inwards" slightly.
 By the time the E60 had rolled around, they moved to a completely horizontal mating surface.
 I thought of two things to fix this - either machine the mount arm to have an angled mating surface, or create a "wedge" type spacer on the top of the engine mount to make the mating surface flush.
 This ended up being a moot point as I soon discovered

 I also received the engine harness I bought and wired it up.
 I had a spare M54 Z3 parts car so took the DME box out and mocked up some of the chassis-side wiring.
-The N62 DME is like the M52TU DME, in that only the X60004 plug communicates with the body.
+The N62 DME is like the M52TU DME, in that only the X60004 plug communicates with the body (*future edit: this is not true).
 So wiring-wise, it is merely a matter of matching up the N62 DME's outputs to where they go on the Z3 M52TU.
 The DME even fits into the Z3 DME box with minimal modification

 Appears to have plenty of room to reach into the Z3 DME box!